Create a Marketplace Package

 1. Expand Geography.

-2. In the Exclude list, click Edit List.
+2. In the Exclude list, click ADD TARGETING.

 3. Enter the zip and postal codes to exclude.
 You must specify the entire zip or postal code.
 Partial entries will not work as expected.
 Any lowercase letters are converted to uppercase and spaces are removed.